Olamilekan12/Scissor/README.md

 __Scissor__

-_URL Shortener & QR Code Generator_
+**__URL Shortener & QR Code Generator__
+**

-_A Final Year Project by Olamilekan Ogunbade_
+**A Final Year Project by Olamilekan Ogunbade**

-As a final year student in the Altschoolafrica Frontend Engineering program, I built Scissor to demonstrate my skills in frontend development.
+As a final year student in the **Altschoolafrica Frontend Engineering program**, I built Scissor to demonstrate my skills in frontend software development.
 This project showcases my ability to design and build practical applications.

 __Features__